 Sanskrit was invented by a committee of Greek stooges who were unaware of Hindu history and culture.
-The Greek and British colonialists actively promoted the recent Sanskrit fiction as the ancient Hindu history.
-The English translations of Sanskrit texts were subsidized by the missionaries with their own agenda.
-They were sponsored scholarship to reflect the Christian culture.
+The recent Sanskrit fiction was actively promoted as the ancient Hindu history by the Greek and British colonialists.
+The English translations of Sanskrit texts were subsidized by the missionaries to actively promote their own agenda.
+They were sponsored scholarship, and reflected the Christian culture.